 Milika, 45, seeks therapy because she is in her first sexual relationship after more than two decades of avoiding intimacy.
-As a teenager, she was sexually abused by a male relative and feels great anxiety and anger whenever a man shows sexual desire for her.
+As a teenager, she was sexually abused by a male relative and feels great anxiety and anger whenever a man displays sexual desire for her.
 She has recently met a man who seems safe and compatible, but she does not trust her judgment.
-She is also very triggered, almost to the point of having panic attacks, anytime he initiates physical intimacy.
-Learning relaxation skills, exploring ways to take care of herself and stay physically and emotionally safe, and achieving some catharsis of her grief and anxiety allows her not to escape her fears and triggers, but to be able to move forward in the relationship in the presence of such triggers.
-Eventually Milika develops a deeper level of trust not just with her partner, but with human beings in general--although anxiety remains an issue for her for many years, diminishing slowly in stops and starts.
+She is also triggered, almost to the point of having panic attacks, anytime he initiates physical intimacy.
+Learning relaxation skills, exploring ways to take care of herself to stay physically and emotionally safe, and acknowledging her grief and anxiety allows her to move forward in the relationship in the presence of such triggers.
+Eventually, Milika develops a deeper level of trust not just with her partner, but with human beings in general.
+Anxiety remains as an issue for her for many years, diminishing slowly in stops and starts.

 Julie, 32, has been in and out of several abusive romantic relationships with women over the last decade.
 She recognizes the pattern but continues to forgive abusive behaviors by her partners and blame herself for their actions.
 Therapy helps her see how her abusers are like her mother, and this insight alone improves her ability to set boundaries.
 The support of her therapist, over about a year, helps Julie to accept her own needs as legitimate and begin advocating for herself with her partners.